 - Remove the pan from the heat and place on a heat-proof surface.

-- Transfer the mash to the sieve and allow it to drain into the bowl; then, using the masher again, press down firmly to get as much liquid out as possible.
+- Transfer the contents to the sieve or colander and allow it to drain into the bowl; then, using the masher again, press down firmly to get as much liquid out as possible.

-- Sadly you have to discard the stuff left in the sieve – it you took the bones out, you could make an oul dog or cat very happy!
+- Sadly, you have to discard the stuff left in the sieve – it you carefully take all the bones out, you could make an oul dog or cat very happy!

 - Pour the gravy into a pot and taste it.
-See NOTES
+We had some of ours with dinner that evening – purely in the cause of research, obviously 😉 See NOTES

 - Transfer it all to a freezer container, cool, label and freeze until Christmas Eve.